top of page

 Pregnancy, while being a time full of eager anticipation, can also be a difficult time when underlying depression or anxiety can worsen.
 Having a safe, understanding space to process the physical and emotional life changes inherent in having a baby, can help during this time of preparation.
 Having extra support post-partum can ease the transition to motherhood; this is a time of significant hormonal, physical and emotional highs and lows, and a comforting, supportive therapist can be a lifeline.

 Transitioning into menopause is a particularly challenging time for women.
 Psychological symptoms can start years before the actual cessation of menstruation.
 Often, these changes are not recognized as being related to the perimenopausal hormone fluctuations that have begun.
-Women will wonder why, afteryears of feeling well, they notice themselves being more anxious, irritable or depressed.
 This can be compounded by hormonal changes causing sleep to become more interrupted, especially if hot flashes make sleep even more difficult.

 Suddenly, a woman can feel like she is experiencing something akin to puberty in reverse, where her body and her emotions feel unfamiliar and out of her control.
 To make matters worse, this transition often hits at a time when she has many other obligations such as children to take care of, a career that may be in full swing and possibly aging parents to care for.
 The result can be an overwhelming mix.
 Dr. Harris understands the biologic changes that a woman is going through, can coordinate with your gynecologist regarding hormone replacement therapy if desired and can help you to understand and manage this time of transition.